n0raitor/archlinux/_posts/2012-12-05-maintenance.md

 Use sudo pacman -S kwin systemsettings to install kwin and the "KDE System Settings" application used to configure it Open the "Desktop Session Settings" application.
 On the "Advanced Options" tab, change the "Window Manager" to be kwin_x11 Logout and back in again to activate kwin as the window manager

+**Budgie**
+Budgie is a simple and intuitive desktop.
+It is currently a derivative of Gnome and as a result Budgie's scaling is very good.
+Budgie scales in 1x increments up to 3x.

+* To install Budgie reference the appropriate Wiki page
+* Budgie autoscales the interface by default.
+If it doesn't you can run the run the "dconf Editor" and go under org->gnome->desktop->interface->scaling-factor and change it manually
+* To change the cursor size run the "dconf Editor" and go under org->gnome->desktop->interface->cursor-size

+**Cinnamon**
+Cinnamon has top notch support for HiDPI.
+It autoscales everything by default and pretty much "just works".
+Cinnamon scales in 1x increments up to 3x.

+* To install Cinnamon reference the appropriate Wiki page 400
+* The interface autoscales but if you want to change it manually you can in System Settings->General
+* If you want to change the cursor size you can use dconf-editor
+	* If dconf-editor is not installed, you can install it with: sudo pacman -S dconf-editor
+	* Then run dconf-editor and browse to org->cinnamon->desktop->interface->cursor-size

+**Deepin**
+Deepin has added support for hidpi displays in recent versions.
+The scaling is manual but it is simple to use.
+Deepin scales in .25x increments up to 2x.

+* To enable scaling adjust the slider in display settings

+**Enlightenment**
+HiDPI support in Enlightenment is usable but there are some definite issues.
+The window borders are very difficult to target and some UI elements do not scale.

+* To install Enlightenment reference the appropriate Wiki page
+* Open the file .Xresources in your home folder.
+Find the line that reads "Xft.dpi=" and change it to something suitable.
+This will adjust the font sizes in applications
+* Logout and login to Enlightenment
+* Enlightenment walks you through an initial setup process and one of the steps is to select the scaling factor.
+If you miss it you can find it later in the "Settings Panel" on the "Look" tab under "Scaling"
+* Open the "Settings Panel".
+Under the "Input" tab, select the "Mouse" item and adjust the cursor size

+**LXQT**
+LXQT is the next generation of LXDE and in its current state is actually capable of decent support for HiDPI but it takes some work to get there.

+* To install LXQT you need the following packages/groups:
+	* lxqt - The lxqt install lxqt
+	* menda-lxqt-panel - This installs a Manjaro LXQT theme and it is important because it is one of the few themes that handles font scaling without overlapping the icons and text in the application menu
+	* To install both of the above from a terminal use: sudo pacman -S lxqt menda-lxqt-panel
+* Open the file .Xresources in your home folder.
+Find the line that reads "Xft.dpi=" and change it to something suitable.
+This will adjust the font sizes Logout and login to LXQT
+* After installation, LXQT has no icon theme selected by default so first we should fix that.
+Open the "LXQT Configuration Center".
+Open "Appearance" and select an "Icon Theme".
+While you are in there choose the Menda LXQT theme
+* Right-click on the panel and select "Configure Panel".
+Change "Size" and "Icon Size" appropriately
+* Open the "PCManFM File Manager".
+Under the Edit->Preferences menu item.
+Select "Display" and set all the sizes appropriately
+* Openbox, the default LXQT window manager does not support HiDPI very well so you will need to download a specific HiDPI theme or use something else. kwin is a good alternative for LXQT.
+* Option 1 - Install an Opnbox HiDPI theme.
+This is the easier solution but Openbox themes are fixed pixels so you need to find one with your dimensions in mind
+	* If the theme is packages as an Openbox Theme Archive(obt) then open the "LXQT Configuration Center", go into "Openbox Settings" and select "Install a new theme"
+	* If not, you will need to uncompress it and then place it in the ".themes" folder in your Home folder.
+If that folder does not exist then you need to create it. mkdir ~/.themes Then open the "LXQT Configuration Center", go into "Openbox Settings" and select the theme from the list
+* Option 2 - Install kwin, the window manager from KDE
+	* Use sudo pacman -S kwin systemsettings to install kwin and the "KDE System Settings" application used to configure it
+	* Open the "LXQT Configuration Center" again and this time look under "Session Settings".
+Change the "Window Manager" to be kwin_x11
+	* Logout and back in again to activate kwin as the window manager

+**MATE**
+MATE has added some support for hidpi displays.
+Scaling is automatic. hidpi is basically an on/off switch where it doesn't scale or scales at 2x.
+Application scaling works pretty well but I noticed a lot of layout issues with MATE panels and widgets when scaling was enabled.

+* To enable scaling go into the "MATE Tweak" settings under "Window" set the "HIDPI" setting as desired.
+* If 2x is too big or too small for your application some fine tuning can be achieved by changing the font resolution.
+In "Appearance Preferences" select the "Fonts" tab and then click "Details".
+You can then adjust the DPI to suit your preference.

+### Window Managers
+**SDDM**
+SDDM has support for hidpi via manual or automatic scaling

+To set SDDM to auto scale:

+* Check for the presence of the file /etc/sddm.conf
+* If you have an sddm.conf file then edit both the [X11] section and the [Wayland] section to include the following line:
+EnableHiDPI=true
+* If not, add a config file to /etc/sddm.conf.d with the following contents(create the directory if it does not exist):
+[Wayland]
+EnableHiDPI=true
+[X11]
+EnableHiDPI=true

+To set SDDM to use a manual DPI setting:
+* Check for the presence of the file /etc/sddm.conf
+* If you have an sddm.conf file then look in the [X11] for the line that starts ServerArguments=and add -dpi X to the end of that line where X is your target DPI.
+For example, mine looks like this: ServerArguments=-nolisten tcp -dpi 192
+* If you don't have sddm.conf then check the directory /etc/sddm.conf.d for any files that have the line starts ServerArguments=and add -dpi X to the end of that line where X is your target DPI.
+For example, mine looks like this: ServerArguments=-nolisten tcp -dpi 192
+* If the /etc/sddm.conf.d doesn't exist or doesn't contain a file with the ServerArguments line then create it and add a file with the following contents:
+[X11]
+ServerArguments=-nolisten tcp -dpi 192
+Replace '192' with an appropriate target DPI for your configuration

+It is worth noting that in my testing enable auto-scaling scaled a 15.6" 4K display by a very small amount and I was forced to use the manual configuration to get good results.

+**GDM**
+Like Gnome, GDM auto-scales by default